Congress takes wraps off proposed $1.7 trillion budget that could head off partial gov't. shutdown

 In September, when the General Services Administration issued a site selection plan based on five criteria, the most heavily weighted, at 35%, was proximity to the FBI training academy in Quantico, Virginia.
 Advancing equity was weighted at 15%.

-Sen. Chris Van Hollen, D-Md., said at a recent forum that a Biden executive order early in his administration emphasized that the issue of racial equity is not just an issue for any one department, but it has to be the business of the whole government.
+Democratic Sen. Chris Van Hollen of Maryland said at a recent forum that a Biden executive order early in his administration emphasized that the issue of racial equity is not just an issue for any one department, but it has to be the business of the whole government.

 "I would submit that the GSA and the FBI clearly haven't gotten the message, given the low weight they've given to this factor," Van Hollen said.